 Tip #3 Plan Ahead

-Even if your warehouse is very well managed, you’ll still run into issues.
+This is one of the most crucial inventory tips, because even if your warehouse is very well managed, you’ll still run into issues.
 Whether that means unexpected increases in sales, no room in your warehouse, or miscalculations and slow-moving product, you might have room, cashflow, or even total inventory stock issues.
 If you know what your risks are, you can plan for them and create workarounds.

 For example, if you know that you can’t typically keep up with holiday spikes in sales and taking on new employees for the season generally results in a large ratio of mistakes and mispicks, you could consider moving inventory to Fulfilled by Amazon or another third-party logistics provider instead.